DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 [Paper](research/KeyboardAcousticEmanationsRevisited.pdf)

 In 2009 Zhang, Feng and Tygar of the University of California produced a paper that expanded upon Asonov and Agrawals in the hope to address the inefficiency of their neural network.
-In their paper they report a success of identifying up to 96% accuracy when disregarding a new for training label data within a 10 minute period of sound recording.
-They announce the success of a 90% accuracy within 5 character random password identification with only the use of letters in fewer than 20 attempts by the adversary, leading to %80 accuracy within 75 attempts at 10 character random passwords.
+In their paper they report a success of identifying up to 96% accuracy when disregarding a new <span class="highlight">for training label data within a 10 minute period of sound recording. </span> They announce that the success rate of a 5 character random password identification with only the use of letters in fewer than 20 attempts was 90% by the adversary, leading to 80% accuracy within 75 attempts at 10 character random passwords.

 They incorporate the use of the constraints applied by the English language and as such utilise a dictionary to help identify potentially invalid words and replace them with the most likely correct alternative.

-They quickly address the previous flaws laid out by Asonov and Agrawals paper in which labelled training data is required for learning and given the same environmental variables are in play, variables in key impact pressure lead to a severe failure within the previous paper.
+They quickly address the previous flaws laid out by Asonov and Agrawal's paper in which labelled training data is required for learning and given the same environmental variables are in play, variables in key impact pressure lead to a severe failure within the previous paper.

 The paper regards a superior technique over FFT for feature extraction and training of the neural network by utilising cepstrum features which details higher than FFT.
 Interestingly they admit that they are not aware whether the victim may be writing in English but instead address this by saying that given the accuracy of their results it would become apparent whether the user was writing in English or not given a few attacks.

 They use clustering to help apply a class to each keystroke to a key but admit that it is potentially unreliable and as such much seed it randomly to avoid obvious overlap.
-A HMM (Hidden Markov Model) is used to correctly identify typical positioning of characters and likelihood of positioning given the English language, an example being ’h’ coming after ’t’ to form ’th’.
+A HMM (Hidden Markov Model) is used to correctly identify typical positioning of characters and likelihood of positioning given the English language: an example being ’h’ coming after ’t’ to form ’th’.
 Afterwards utilising a speller and grammar checking system to fill in any potentially unknown variables within words.
-Finally they apply this to a feedback trainer which helps the classifier to identify potential random text at a later for password recognition.
+Finally they apply this to a feedback trainer which helps the classifier to identify potential random text <span class="highlight">at a later </span>for password recognition.
 They only utilise words that had less than 1/4 of their components correct to help train the classifier and with this are able to identify the quality of the classifier; more feedback equals better quality as less mistakes have been made in the classification program.

 **Conclusion**

 The big push in this research is the use of Mel-cepstrum over FFT, although this technique is superior at analysis it is far more complex and could potentially be beyond my capabilities but is worth noting in detail.
 FFT is an easy technique to implement while Mel-cepstrum has been notably used in voice recognition software.
-They utilise clustering (see later on kmeans clustering) to classify keystrokes but describe this technique as 'standard clustering methods' (later research explains more detail kmeans clustering).
+They utilise clustering (see later on k-means clustering) to classify keystrokes but describe this technique as 'standard clustering methods' (later research explains more detail k-means clustering).

 ### 3.4 Cracking Passwords using keyboard acoustics and language modelling

 [Paper](research/crackingpasswords.pdf)

-One very substantial prior research piece is that of Andrew Kellys similar exploration into acoustic keylogging by building of the previous research of Asonov and Agrawal in 2004.
+One very substantial prior research piece is that of Andrew Kelly's similar exploration into acoustic keylogging by building on the previous research of Asonov and Agrawal in 2004.
 The piece written in 2010 demonstrates extensive understanding of techniques provided by Asonov and Agrawal while expanding upon them to deliver a clear depth of expansive knowledge.
-Kelly provides an overview of different stages utilised in the project with each stage isolating requirements for the project as a hole.
-Kelly explains the use of a ’press-peak’ for analysing the acoustic features from a keystroke which is compromised of two separate components a touch-peak and hit-peak; the touch-peak providing a further detailed analysis for digital sound signalling.
+Kelly provides an overview of different stages utilised in the project with each stage isolating requirements for the project as a whole.
+Kelly explains the use of a ’press-peak’ for analysing the acoustic features from a keystroke which is compromised of two separate components: a touch-peak and hit-peak.
+The touch-peak provides a further detailed analysis for digital sound signalling.

 ![kae](research/images/kae.png)

-Kelly explains the use of Asonovs and Agrawals neural networks for classifying keystrokes which resulted in a 79% success rate, this attack vector required labelled training data and suffered from variations in accuracy with the pressure applied to each keystroke.
-Later Kelly mentions the expansion of this attack vector provided by Zhang, Zhou and Tygar in 2009, in which they utilised an unsupervised clusters of keystrokes - feeding these into unigram and bigram statistics to map clusters to the correct keys and later applying a language model and dictionary for spell checking to then feed into a supervised classifier with the correct text.
+Kelly explains the use of Asonov's and Agrawal's neural networks for classifying keystrokes which resulted in a 79% success rate, this attack vector required labelled training data and suffered from variations in accuracy with the pressure applied to each keystroke.
+Later Kelly mentions the expansion of this attack vector provided by Zhang, Zhou and Tygar in 2009, in which they utilised unsupervised clusters of keystrokes - feeding these into unigram and bigram statistics to map clusters to the correct keys and later applying a language model and dictionary for spell checking to then feed into a supervised classifier with the correct text.
 Kelly notes that Zhang, Zhou and Tygar found that utilising cepstrum feature extraction over FFT (Fast Fourier Transform) yielded a much higher accuracy.
 By using a spell checker with a dictionary they were able to train their classifier and provide more accurate results when analysing keystrokes.